xino2/WordConstructor/README.md

 Word game

-In this game you have to make the most words from the letters displayed in a grid.
+In this game you have to make the most words from the letters displayed on screen.